rob-blackbourn/asyncio-upgradeable-streams/README.md

 connection is upgraded to TLS.
 The `writer` has a new method `upgrade` to upgrade the connection to TLS.

-The server listens for client connections.
+1. The server listens for client connections.

-On receiving a connection it enters a read loop.
+2. On receiving a connection it enters a read loop.

-When the server receives "PING" it responds with "PONG".
+3. When the server receives "PING" it responds with "PONG".

-When the server receives "QUIT" it closes the connection.

-When the server receives "STARTTLS" it calls the `upgrade` method on the `writer` to negotiate the TLS connection.
+4. When the server receives "STARTTLS" it calls the `upgrade` method on the `writer` to negotiate the TLS connection.
 The method returns a new `reader` and `writer`.

+5. When the server receives "QUIT" it closes the connection.

 The code expects certificate and key PEM files in "~/.keys/server.{crt,key}".